 Academic Resource Center: The Academic Resource Center (ARC) is the campus office responsible for reviewing medical documentation and determining reasonable accommodations to students with disabilities.

 Assessing Student Writing: The Georgetown Student Writing Study forum for pedagogical and curricular design and faculty development run through the Center for New Designs in Learning & Scholarship.

 Blackboard: Blackboard is the online course management system used at Georgetown.

 Center for New Designs in Learning & Scholarship (CNDLS) Labs: A blog where CNDLS staff members share their work and highlight innovative practice at Georgetown University.

-Syllabus Checklist & Guidelines: Every course requires a syllabus.
-This document can be used as a checklist for the required information that should be included.
-All syllabi must be made available online, and linked here are instructions.
+Syllabus Building Checklist & Guidelines: Every course requires a syllabus.
+This "Building" document should be used as a checklist for the required information to included.
+All syllabi must be made available on the Schedule of Classes.
+Click here for instructions.

 Grading: Process & Procedures

 - Faculty teaching credit courses must enter all final grades using MyAccess.